Next Level Norway = Svalbard

 3/7

-Our guide will decide your route depending on the weather and the participant's experience level.
+Your guide will decide your route depending on the weather and experience level.
 They have extensive knowledge of the Arctic wilderness and will always consider the best route option.
 No matter where the day takes you, the active day outside will be good for your body and mind - and you will be left with knowledge and impressions to remember.

 6/7